UCSD-ECEMAE-148/Markdown-Instructions/10-UCSD-Robocar-ECE-&-MAE-148/11doc.md

         --polaris <polaris_password> --device-port /dev/ttyUSB1```
 Note, the polaris passwords will be posted in the class discord.
 If they aren't up yet and you need them, you can ask the professor or TA's

-> (if not getting any data including Nans try USB0)
+> (if not getting any data including NANs try USB0)
+> Also, note that the GPS will return NAN's inside, so you need to test it outside.

 Note: The GPS corrections will only happen when you are actively running runner.py.
 I recommend making a bashrc command that you can run to start